Last updated on December 13th, 2024

 The first row contains the sample names.
 The first cell of the first row should be left empty.
 Naming of the samples should follow the rules discussed below.

 The individual cells in the other columns contain the raw or normalised read counts for the dataset.
-The values should always be numerical, with the exception of “NA” in case of a lack of data.
+The values should always be numerical, with the exception of “NA” in case of a lack of data (Figure 1).

-The samples file contains the phenotypic information of each sample.
+The samples file contains the phenotypic information of each sample (Figure 2).

 The first column contains the sample name, which must exactly match the name given in the read counts file.
 Note that the first cell is again kept empty.